Metro Montreal

 Powered by Properti Edge

 At Mortgage Sandbox, we provide a price range rather than attempting a single prediction because many real estate risks can impact prices.
 Risks are events that may or may not happen.
-As a result, we review various forecasts from leading lenders and real estate firms, and we then present the most optimistic estimates, the most pessimistic predictions, and the average forecast.
+As a result, we review various forecasts from leading lenders and real estate firms, and we then present the most optimistic estimates, the most pessimistic predictions, and the average forecast for 2026 to 2028.

 Would you like to learn more about real estate risk?
-We’ve written a comprehensive report explaining the uncertainty level in the Canadian real estate market.
+We’ve written a comprehensive report explaining the level of uncertainty in the Canadian real estate market.

 Our forecast inputs: